|

 grape variety, the fact that a certain type of grape was used

-lets you know the basic infomation about what the winemaker intended
+lets tasters know the basic information about the winemaker's intentions.

 the mash gives you a head start on getting a wine you'll enjoy.